SymfonyCasts/api-platform/sfcasts/ep2-security/custom-validator.md

 php bin/phpunit --filter=testCreateCheeseListing
 ```

 If we scroll up... awesome!
-It's failing: it's getting back a a 400 bad request
+It's failing: it's getting back a 400 bad request
 with:

 > Cannot set owner to different user

 Hey!
 That's our validation message!
 The failure comes from
 `CheeseListingResourceTest` line 44.
 Once we use a *valid* `owner` IRI, validation
-*still* fails because... of course... we haven't added our real logic yet!
+*still* fails because... of course... right now our new validator *always* adds
+a violation.

-Let's do that next: let's make sure the `$owner` is set to the currently-authenticated
+Let's fix that next: let's add *real* logic to make sure the `$owner` is set to
-user. *Then* we'll go further and allow admin users to set the `$owner` to anyone.
+the currently-authenticated user. *Then* we'll go further and allow admin users
+to set the `$owner` to anyone.